mlab817/faqs/src/mandanas-further-devolution/what-are-the-functional-shifts-that-da-will-undertake.md

 ---
  title: What are the functional shifts that DA will undertake?

-tags: ["functional","shifts","undertake"]

  ---

-### Mandanas Further Devolution
+## Mandanas Further Devolution

-## What are the functional shifts that DA will undertake?
+# What are the functional shifts that DA will undertake?

  - DA will focus on steering functions such as: a) policy formulation; b) R&D; and c) M&E and capacity development.